 global chief marketing officer

 As a part of the executive leadership team, she drives consistency in brand strategy, leads a dynamic and connected culture, and ensures client service team connectivity, as well as discipline integration among the VMLY&R network offices.
-Before the establishment of VMLY&R, Wade worked at VML for 15 years, including her time in a previous role of chief client officer.
+Before the establishment of VMLY&R, Beth worked at VML for 15 years, including her time in a previous role of chief client officer.
 As chief client officer, she worked alongside each department lead on agency service offering evolution and company growth and achieved impressive results on the behalf of VML’s client base.
-In addition to her role as VMLY&R’s global chief marketing officer, Wade is extremely passionate about giving back to her community and helping mould the next generation of female leaders.
+In addition to her role as VMLY&R’s global CMO, Beth is extremely passionate about giving back to her community and helping mould the next generation of female leaders.
 To that end, she serves on the board of the BMA Foundation and is a founding member and proud supporter of Women@VML.

 Being an outstanding creative agency is not only about driving business momentum, but also about building engagement and connectivity at all levels of the organization.
-These awards are powerful in that they celebrate the culture and value foundations on which innovative ideas emerge and great experiences are built.
+These awards are powerful in that they celebrate the culture and values foundations on which innovative ideas emerge and great experiences are built.
 After what has been one of the most disruptive years in our lives, we look forward to seeing the resilience and breadth of innovation born from across the industry.

 founder and director

-I became a judge because why not?
+I became a judge because; why not?
 If I can in a way contribute to stimulate creativity I will do so.
-It is also good to get inspiration and talk to others about why they think work is good or bad.
+It is also good to get inspiration and talk to others why they think work is good or bad.
 These awards are important because they help raise the level of creativity, and reward people for their hard work.
-I’m looking for entries that put a smile on my face, or trigger any kind of emotion!
+I'm looking for entries that put a smile on my face, or trigger any kind of emotion!